So you’re starting a community using an electronic mailing list. Great idea!

 - List B sent 89 messages.

-List A has more messages so that must be the better group, right?
-It depends.
+List A has more messages and seems like the better group.
+Right?

-Hence the large difference in the number of messages going to each group.
-List A looks like it has more activity, but that’s only because List B has a “system” set up.
-That system has the questioner summarize the answers into an easily digestible packet.
+That explains the big difference in the number of messages.
+List A looks like it has more activity, but that’s only because List B has a system set up where the questioner summarizes the answers into 1 easily digestible message.

 Quantity might seem like a plus.
 But, guess what the primary complaint is for being part of a mailing list.
 That’s right…..getting too many emails!
 Bombarding your group with messages may not be the best choice for YOUR group.